 P-TECH also focuses on developing students’ enterprise skills, which enable young people to confront the challenges of change and navigate the workforce of the 21st century.
 Enterprise skills include: problem solving, communication skills, digital literacy, presentation skills, critical thinking, creativity and teamwork.

 The Top End P-TECH partnership focuses on encouraging and supporting young people who are high achievers as well as those from groups under-represented in STEM, such as Indigenous young people, those from disadvantaged backgrounds and women.

-There are currently six industry partners involved in developing and implementing the P-TECH program at Casuarina Senior College: Norship Marine, Austal, Thales Group, Royal Australian Navy, Territory Generation, and NT Power Water Corporation.
+The industry partners involved in developing and implementing the P-TECH program at Casuarina Senior College include: Norship Marine, Austal, Thales Group, Royal Australian Navy, Territory Generation, Energy Club NT and NT Power Water Corporation.

 Tertiary institutions and registered training organisations will be involved in supporting pathways to post-school qualifications, including Charles Darwin University.

-Additional program supporters include: City of Darwin, NT Energy Club, Innovation Hub, and Department of Trade, Business and Innovation.
+Additional program supporters include: City of Darwin, Innovation Hub, and Department of Trade, Business and Innovation.